MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 1. Open a tab in the browser and navigate to: https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml

-1. Copy the contents of that file from Github to the sysmon.xml notepad file you just create and save the file.
+1. Copy the contents of that file from Github to the sysmon.xml notepad file you just created and save the file.

 1. In the command prompt type the following and press enter: sysmon.exe -accepteula -i sysmon.xml